Frequently Asked Questions and Answers

 What’s included in the residence hall fee?

 The residence hall fee includes the room, a semester meal plan (three meals per day—five days per week.)
-The college does not provide meals on weekends.
+Brunch is available on Saturday and Sunday.
+(Fall 2021 hours are 11:00 am until 2:00 pm.)

 Can I pay for the room without a meal plan?